michalbiesek/appscope/test/testContainers/fluentbit/README.md

-Add integration tests to discover compatibility between appscope and ootb fluentbit.
+Add integration tests to discover compatibility between appscope and fluentbit.

-These discovery tests should eventually turn into fully integrated tests to validate continued fluentbit compatibility.

 To make the unix tests work, we need to enable file-backed unix sockets in src/transport.c:transportCreateUnix